-4.7.3.2 Returning to Primary Oscillator with a RESET
+4.7.3.2 Returning to Primary Oscillator with a Reset

-A RESET will clear SCS<1:0> back to '00'.
-The sequence for starting the primary oscillator following a RESET is the same for all forms of RESET, including POR.
-There is no transition sequence from the alternate system clock to the primary system clock on a RESET condition.
+A Reset will clear SCS<1:0> back to '00'.
+The sequence for starting the primary oscillator following a Reset is the same for all forms of Reset, including POR.
+There is no transition sequence from the alternate system clock to the primary system clock on a Reset condition.
 Instead, the device will reset the state of the OSCCON register and default to the primary system clock.
-The sequence of events that take place after this will depend upon the value of the Fosc bits in the Configuration register.
-If the external oscillator is configured as a crystal (HS, XT, or LP), the CPU will be held in the Q1 state until 1024 clock cycles have transpired on the primary clock.
-This is necessary because the crystal oscillator had been powered down until the time of the transition.
+The sequence of events that takes place after this will depend upon the value of the FOSC bits in the Configuration register.
+If the external oscillator is configured as a crystal (HS, XT or LP), the CPU will be held in the Q1 state until 1024 clock cycles have transpired on the primary clock.
+This is necessary because the crystal oscillator has been powered down until the time of the transition.